DavidThien/herbie-brass/README.md

 ```
 make run
 ```
 which will create the output file `brass-output.txt` with the results of the test.
+It will also display the results to stdout.
 You can make the eval use more threads with
 ```
 make run threads=n
 ```